bc0403/smd2dip/README.md

-# smd2dip
+# Purpose
-SMD to DIP breadboard breakout for prototype.
+This repository provides some SMD to DIP breakbout board for breadboard prototype.
+KiCad is used for the PCB software.